slandis/Kismet/README.md

 - There is an added *Full House Same Color* score.
 - The Yahztee score is a Kismet score (Five of a Kind) and nets you the sum of your dice plus 50 bonus points.

+This module does not implement any actual game play logic, as a majority of that will depend on how you structure your interface and what pins it all together behind the scenes.
+I wrote this simply to capture in one object the basic scoring and roll functions of Kismet, separating it from the actual development of the game itself.

+On to the code!

 #Constructor
 ## Kismet()